janbredenbeek/Minerva4Q68/README.md

 - Configurable port name; default SER1 but can be changed using the SER_USE command
 - Alternative port names for transmit- and receive-only channels (STXx/SRXx), for use with SERnet
 - Baud rate configurable from 1200 to 230400 bits per second (using normal BAUD command)
-- Flow control using XON/XOFF protocol with optional data transparency (between two Q68s or Q68 and QIMSI)
+- Flow control using XON/XOFF protocol with optional data transparency (between two Q68s or Q68-compatibles)
 - Configurable transmit- and receive buffers using SER_BUFF command

 The Q68's serial port is much faster than the original QL's SER ports, but unfortunately lacks CTS/RTS lines so all flow control has to be done in software using XON/XOFF handshake.
 The original QDOS/Minerva driver has only fixed-size buffers of 81 bytes, which is not adequate for handling high speeds.
 SMSQ/E, by contrast, has buffers of configurable size, and by default uses dynamic-size transmit buffers which can grow to insane size (probably designed to send files in quick succession to a printer).
 Unfortunately, all current versions of SMSQ/E do not support the XON/XOFF protocol even though the driver accepts 'X' as option on channel opens or as parameter to the SER_FLOW command, so sending or receiving files from or to the Q68 at full speeds will more or less lead to data corruption.